 During summer 2017 Sinfo-Nia’s International Music Cultural Exchange Program was officially endorsed by Jamaica’s Ministry of Culture as a component of Jamaica’s 55th Year of Independence celebration.
 Our musicians, along with members of the National Youth Orchestra of Jamaica, performed and served as youth ambassadors in Kingston, Jamaica, West Indies.
 Sinfo-Nia’s first-ever International Youth Orchestra Festival of the African Diaspora serves as a platform for appreciation of diverse cultures, increased awareness, knowledge, motivation and invaluable global experience.

 Sinfo-Nia’s fundamental purpose is to give talented, young artists an opportunity to perform a variety of multicultural productions, become more proficient musicians, travel, meet other young artisans, prepare to earn college scholarships, and consider careers in the music/dance industry.
 Sinfo-Nia is one of the few community orchestras with its own dance company that offers instruction in ballet, modern, tap, jazz, African and hip-hop styles.
-The Orchestra holds classes and rehearsals at First Congregational Church of Atlanta during the school year on Monday evenings 6:30 – 8:30 and Saturday mornings from 9:00 – 12:00 p.m.
+Starting September 9, 2023, the orchestra holds classes and rehearsals at St. Paul Lutheran Church during the school year on Saturday mornings from 9:00 – 12:00 p.m.